Fox-Design-Agency/micro-gen/README.md

 micro-gen
 ```

 and the questions will initiate.
 This process will start to change in the near future.
+There are currently no flags that are processing.

 ## How to Plan